Google Authorised Buyers: Replace Ad Networks (Nov 6, 2025) Update

 How do I block a specific authorised buyer after launch?

-After Nov 6, go to Brand safety → Content → Blocking controls → Authorised Buyers and toggle block/allow for the buyer.
+After Nov 6, go to Brand safety → Content → Blocking controls → Authorised Buyers and toggle the block/allow switch for the buyer.

 What is an authorised buyer?

-A programmatic buyer (ad network, DSP, trading desk) with access to Google Partner Inventory that can bid on publisher inventory.
+A programmatic buyer (ad network, DSP, or trading desk) with access to Google Partner Inventory that can bid on publisher space.

 Does this change affect AdSense revenue?